nicolebroomhead/portfolio/README.md

 # Nicole Broomhead — Marketing Portfolio

-**About Me:** Senior marketing leader with 10+ years of experience in healthcare AI, radiology AI, and biopharma.
-This repository showcases a curated selection of work samples organized by strategic impact, including brand narratives, sales enablement, and go-to-market execution.
+**About Me:** Marketing Communications expert with 10+ years of experience in demand generation, content strategy, and integrated campaign management for venture- backed healthcare AI and life sciences companies.
+Proven track record of scaling brand authority, accelerating pipeline, and supporting sales enablement across enterprise and SMB B2B audiences.
+Adept at translating complex clinical and technical products into compelling narratives that resonate with executive, clinical, and IT stakeholders.

 ---